mattosaurus/PgpCore/README.md

 ### Encrypt
 Encrypt the provided file, stream or string using a public key.

+Optional headers can be provided to include in the encrypted file.
+These can be set by providing a `Dictionary<string, string>` to the `headers` parameter.
+The key of the dictionary will be the header name and the value will be the header value.

 [`gpg --output "C:\TEMP\Content\encrypted.pgp" --encrypt "C:\TEMP\Content\content.txt"`](https://www.gnupg.org/gph/en/manual/x110.html)
 #### EncryptFileAsync
 ```C#